SebastianVonRotz/MasterThesis_Bioinformatics/README.md

 ## Install

 1. Clone this project.

 `git clone https://...`

 1. Setup SSH-Keypair. `

 `ssh-keygen -t rsa`

 1. Upload public SSH key to `head.hpc.zhaw.ch`.

 `ssh-copy-id demo@198.51.100.0`

-1. Create an alias for task script in your `.bashrc/.zshrc`.
+1. Create an alias for task script in your `.bashrc/.zshrc` (simply paste the alias command in the file at the bottom).

 ` alias task='./task' `